digitranslab/jumpstart/docs/versioned_docs/version-1.x.x/data-sources/graphql.md

 # GraphQL

-ToolJet can connect to GraphQL endpoints to execute queries and mutations.
+JumpStart can connect to GraphQL endpoints to execute queries and mutations.

 ## Connection

 To add a new GraphQL datasource, click the `+` button on  data sources panel at the bottom-left corner of the app builder and then select GraphQL from the modal that pops up.

-ToolJet requires the following to connect to a GraphQL datasource:
+JumpStart requires the following to connect to a GraphQL datasource:

 - **URL of the GraphQL endpoint**